top of page

 HAYTHORN LAND & CATTLE

 Haythorn Land & Cattle Co. is a working cattle ranch, raising commercial Black Angus cattle and foundation-bred Quarter Horses.
 Founded in 1884, the ranch has been owned and operated by the Haythorn family for five generations.
-With a rich history and commitment to staying true to their cowboy roots, the Haythorns are known worldwide for ranching and their horse breeding program.
+With a rich history and a commitment to staying true to their cowboy roots, the Haythorns are renowned worldwide for their ranching and horse breeding programs.

-The Haythorns believe in diversifying and evolving to remain sustainable and ensure that future generations can carry on their legacy.
-Haying is now contracted out and calving has transitioned to begin April 1st, to align more with nature.
+The Haythorns believe in diversifying and evolving to remain sustainable, ensuring that future generations can carry on their legacy.
+Haying is now contracted out, and calving has transitioned to begin on April 1st, aligning more closely with nature.
 The family's deep-rooted knowledge and experience in ranching have allowed them to preserve and remain steadfast in their traditions.
-With goals of success for future generations, the Haythorns remain dedicated to land stewardship, providing a high quality of life to animals, and building good relationships with people.
+With the goal of success for future generations, the Haythorns remain dedicated to land stewardship, providing a high quality of life for animals, and fostering good relationships with people.

 The Mentors

-Kelley is from Colorado but the Nebraska sandhills were always home to her.
-She would spend summers and all of her free time at her grandparent's place near Mullen.
-Kelley has had a lifelong love of horses; she grew up riding, competing in rodeos, and attended West Texas A&M studying Animal Science.
-Sage and Kelley met in high school and they were married in 2010 after college.
-Together they have two children, a son Steel who is 8 years old, and a daughter Stoli who is almost 2 years old.
+Kelley is from Colorado, but the Nebraska Sandhills have always been home to her.
+She would spend summers and all of her free time at her grandparents' place near Mullen.
+Kelley has had a lifelong love of horses; she grew up riding, competing in rodeos, and attended West Texas A&M, where she studied Animal Science.
+Sage and Kelley met in high school, and they were married in 2010 after college.
+Together they have two children, a son, Steel, who is 8 years old, and a daughter, Stoli, who is almost 2 years old.

-Sage and Kelley are very traditional; they believe in working hard and staying true to their word.
+Sage and Kelley are very traditional; they believe in working hard and keeping their word.
 Family is first and foremost to the Haythorns.
 Anyone working at Haythorn Land and Cattle Co. should be comfortable with kids.
-Friendships are also very important to Sage and Kelley, and they will do anything they can to help them out.
+Friends are also very important to Sage and Kelley, and they will do anything they can to help them out.

 The Intern